Permille/S16-Interpreter/README.md

 ## How to build

+To setup the node libraries, when first running the project, it is necessary to run the command `npm i`.

 ### Development

 For development, use the command `npm run server`.
 This creates a development server from which the compiled project can be loaded, and the project recompiles automatically after code save (similar to `nodemon`).